Komal Rizvi: Singing

 Rizvi was a part of Coke Studio's third season where she performed "Daaneh Pe Daanah" with folk singer Akhtar Chanal Zahri.
 Originally written and composed by Zahri himself, the song fondly sings the praises of the province Balochistan he hails from.
 Presenting an unconventional alliance, this Coke Studio rendition of the popular folk song fused with Sindhi Sufi classic "Lal Meri Path" took both well-loved anthems to a new level in 2011.

 Reborn against the backdrop of a modern funk groove, the song became a colorful musical demonstration of diversity with Zahri and Rizvi, two strong yet vastly different personalities, combining their voices in a symbolic celebration of individuality.

 Rizvi also performed "Lambi Judaai", a classic Reshma number.
 Reshma caused a stir across the border when "Lambi Judaai" from the soundtrack of 1983 Bollywood film Hero became a massive hit.
 Coke Studio presented the nostalgic melody against a fluid backdrop of rich chordal elements to take on the quality of a ballad from the 1950s.

-Both the numbers were featured on the Top 10 all-time hits of Coke Studio.
+Both numbers were featured on the Top 10 all-time hits of Coke Studio.
 Rizvi is the only female singer to be featured twice on that list.

 She has performed many old Punjabi songs.